Skip to content

 Condor is in active development.
 On the roadmap:

-• CTA templates: Pre-built strategies for common trading styles
+• Agent templates: Pre-built strategies for common trading styles

-• Backtesting: Test CTAs against historical data before deployment
+• Backtesting: Test agents against historical data before deployment

-• Multi-agent coordination: Run multiple CTAs that share insights and learnings
+• Multi-agent coordination: Run multiple agents that share insights and learnings

-• Enhanced web dashboard: Full-featured browser interface for CTA management
+• Enhanced web dashboard: Full-featured browser interface for agent management

-The next cohort of Hummingbot Botcamp will teach users how to build CTAs with Condor.
+The next cohort of Hummingbot Botcamp will teach users how to build Trading Agents.

 Get Started